 Our fascination with traveling to Cuba persists, and will only increase as the easing of sanctions makes travel to the formerly forbidden country easier.
 Easier, that is, but not easy.
-As of November 2015, visiting Cuba still involves navigating quite a bit of red tape.
-Fashion stylist and blogger Nneya Richards just returned from a self-planned trip where she explored the island and spent time volunteering.
+Visiting Cuba still involves navigating quite a bit of red tape.
+Fashion stylist and blogger Nneya Richards returned from a self-planned trip where she explored the island and spent time volunteering.
 This is how she did it.

 HAVANA, Cuba – Cuba has long been my dream travel destination — probably since I first watched Guys and Dolls as a child.
 The travel bug bit me early, and the thought of a night out with Marlon Brando in Havana always seemed wildly romantic.
 But soon I learned that such an evening would not be possible, not only because it was a fanciful Hollywood exaggeration but also because of things like rules, laws, sanctions, and pigs — things I didn't understand as a child.

 When I got older, I enviously looked at the photos my European friends took on vacations to Cuba, exoticizing the island nation as one giant nostalgic, culturally rich and beautiful party.
 One that I, as an American, was not allowed to attend.